A colorful gate in Fargegaten in Stavanger

 To see all the photos of little Flam click here:

-Here's where the bridge is located:
+Here's where the villa is located more or less:

 Flåm is a Norwegian village of about 500 inhabitants, at the end of the Aurlandsfjord, a branch of the Sognefjord.
 The village is located in the municipality of Aurland, in the county of Vestland, Norway.
 It is touched by the European route E16.
 The valley of Flåm was formed by the thick layer of ice that remained in this area for millions of years: the erosion of the glacier made the land sink, creating the deep and wide valleys that attract a large number of tourists every year.